ngarbezza/testy/.github/ISSUE_TEMPLATE/bug_report.md

 title: "[bug]"
 labels: bug
 assignees: ngarbezza
 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Version(s) affected**
+The version where the problem is happening.
+You can run `testy -v` to get the current version.
+If you experienced the same problem in other versions, please list them as well.

 **To Reproduce**
 Steps to reproduce the behavior: